whiteclover/Medoly/README.rst

-Medoly is a Web Framework, the design is inspried by Spring-boot and Emberjs.
+Medoly is a MVC Web Framework

 .. code:: python